 An interesting side note . . .
 Ben had lived in his home for about 14 years when Mike bought the house across the street from him in August.
-About 2 months after Mike had moved in, he saw a guy across the street who had gotten his lawn mower stuck.
+About 2 months after Mike had moved in, he saw a guy (Ben, who he didn't know at the time) across the street who had gotten his lawn mower stuck.
 He went out to help, and as they talked, they realized they were long lost frat brothers!
 Ben was Mike's older brother's best friend at UF.
 They hadn't seen each other in 25 years!
 It was that upcoming Christmas when Ben debuted his synchronized light show.
-Mike was like, "wow, this is like Disneyland, how do I do it too?"
+Seeing this, Mike thought to himself, "Wow, this is like Disneyland, how do I do it too?"
 The next Christmas, Mike joined the display, followed the following year by his next door neighbor, Steve.

 In late June, I checked the Light-o-Rama website and sure enough, just as Ben had told me, they were having their annual sale.
 I decided to start with 32 channels.
 I bought the controllers and the software as well as an FM transmitter.
 As Christmas 2009 got closer, I had actually written 3 or 4 of the sequences that I had in mind, but that was just the programming of a sequence.
 Would it actually work?
 With the LOR software, you can build an "animation" window that lets you sort of see what your display will look like as you are writing the sequence.
 I noticed that the display didn't always sync up exactly the same way when I would play the same part of the song over and over.
 Then I got to thinking, would there be a delay in when the computer told the lights to come on and when they actually lit up?
 And would I then have to adjust all the sequences?
 I wouldn't know this until I actually connected the computer to a controller box and plugged some lights in.
 So that's what I did.
 I set up an old computer in the garage, mounted the controller boxes on the wall and plugged any kind of light string I could find into the boxes and ran the sequence.
 It was still kind of hard to tell, but it was apparent that there was no significant delay with the lights lighting up.